yslys/system_notes/qemu_guide.md

 However, this approach eliminates the U-Boot, which is not similar to the boot process in real world.
 What we want is a process that involves OpenSBI, U-Boot and Linux kernel.
 In other words, the first-stage bootloader (OpenSBI) starts the bootloader (U-Boot), then bootloader starts the Kernel, and then starts user space.

 Therefore, we need to set the U-Boot environment to load the Linux kernel and to specify the Linux kernel command line, i.e. instead of letting OpenSBI invoke the Linux kernel, we let OpenSBI invoke U-Boot, then U-Boot invokes Linux kernel.
 For this purpose, we need some storage space to store the U-Boot environment, to load the kernel binary, and the storage space also contains the file system that Linux will boot on.
+Such storage space is what we called "disk image".

 ### Disk Image
 First create a 4GB disk image using ```dd```command.